codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/populate-a-database-with-existing-data.md

 1. Then it launches a third container with `psql` to preload data.
 1. Finally it launches a container with `golang:1.13` to run the actual tests.

-All containers are discarded after the pipeline has finished
+All containers are discarded after the pipeline has finished.

 ## What to read next